bergetbjork/rocm-systems/projects/rocprofiler-compute/docs/how-to/analyze/cli.rst

 ``triton``.
 As a result, Triton kernels are reported independently even if PyTorch operators appear in the same run.

-List all captured Triton kernels:
+List all captured Triton kernels

 .. code-block:: shell-session